Barikadimy Stadium

 Barikadimy Stadium is a multi-purpose stadium in Toamasina, Madagascar.
 It is currently used mostly for football matches.
 It hosts the home games of AS Fortior of the THB Champions League.
-The stadium has a capacity 25,000 spectators.
+The stadium has a capacity 15,000 spectators.
+The stadium was the venue for AS Adema 149–0 SO l'Emyrne, the highest scoring match in football's history.